dredhezad1/Portfolio/Detection of Credit Card Fraud using Python and ML/README.md

 Cross-Validation Scores: [0.95950794 0.96283172 0.95935846 0.96055431 0.96183777]
 Mean CV Accuracy: 0.9608180395648604
 ```
-The cross-validation scores give us the accuracy of the model for each part of the cross-validation.
+The cross-validation scores give the accuracy of the model for each part of the cross-validation.
 Due to the closeness of the score, 0.9595 and 0.9628, it can be inferred that the model produces accurate results across different subsets of the data.

 ```python
 import pandas as pd